 I made these Cinnamon Vanilla Apple Chips for the September 2014 Recipe Redux theme which was a recipe using a dehydrator.

 “Whether it’s extra garden bounty or a sale at the supermarket – dehydrating food is a budget-friendly way to stock up for later.
 You can use a food dehydrator, a low slow oven, or natural sunshine to preserve natural healthfulness.
-Show us how you like to dehydrate, or a healthy recipe for how you enjoy using dehydrated fruits, veggies or other bounty.”
+Show us how you like to dehydrate, or a healthy recipe for how you enjoy using dehydrated fruits, veggies or other bounties.”

 Since Whole Foods had their organic apples on sale this week, I decided this is what I would make.